firebase/genkit/docs/cloud-run.md

     npm init -y
     ```

+1. Initialize Genkit in your Firebase project:

+    Download and unzip [genkit-dist.zip](https://bit.ly/genkit-dist) (e.g. `$HOME/Downloads/genkit-dist`).

+    Start by installing Genkit CLI

+    ```posix-terminal
+    cd functions

+    npm i --save -D $HOME/Downloads/genkit-dist/genkit-cli-0.0.6.tgz $HOME/Downloads/genkit-dist/genkit-ai-tools-plugins-0.0.6.tgz
+    ```

+    Then run:

+    ```posix-terminal
+    npx genkit init -d $HOME/Downloads/genkit-dist/genkit-dist.zip
+    ```

+    Select `gcp` as the deployment platform option and Vertex AI as the model.
+Choose defaults for the rest of the options.

 1. You will need a Google Cloud or Firebase project for persisting traces in
     Firestore.
 After you have created / picked one, run the following to set an
     env var with your project ID and set the project as your default:

     ```posix-terminal